geseda/geseda/README.md

 - 👋 Hi, I’m @geseda
-- 👀 I’m interested in programming
+- 👀 I’m interested in data science and ML
-- 🌱 I’m currently learning frontend development
+- 🌱 I’m currently learning data science and ML
-- 💞️ I’m looking to collaborate with other developers to learn and share on our development journey
+- 💞️ I’m looking to collaborate with other developers to learn and share on our data science journey
 - 📫 How to reach me @geseda

 <!---